h20200175/Project/README.md

   The aim of this project to write a driver to read the data from ADXL745 sensor interfaced using I2C protocol to raspberry pi 4 (1GB).
 ADXL745 ... to be added

 # Introduction
   I2C stands for Inter-Integrated Circuit.I2C protocol is widely used for interfacing peripheral devices.
 I2C is a two wired protocol with one wire as "SCL" used for carrying       clock signal and other wire is "SDA" used for transferring data serially.
 I2C is a master slave protocol which means that the communication will always be initiated by the         master and in total we can connect 128 slaves.
-  ..... to be added
+SMBus (System Management Bus) protocol is based on I2C.
+Most I2C devices work on SMBus but the reverse is not true.

 # Hardware